 You’re able to run any compatible Java framework (like Spring or Hibernate) and configure the program in any way you’d like.
 You can also stop and start the servlet container at any time using the commands “./shutdown.sh” and “./startup.sh”.
 Private hosting is generally recommended for medium-sized businesses with more complex needs that require a certain level of flexibility.

 There are even free Java hosting services on the market, but you should never even consider those.

 What’s the Best Hosting Option?

-Now that you know the different types of Java hosting solutions companies offer, you’re probably wondering which one is the best option for you.
+Now that you know the different types of solutions Java hosting providers offer, you’re probably wondering which one is the best option for you.

 While shared Tomcat hosting plans tend to be less expensive by comparison, the freedom, power, and additional security of a private Tomcat hosting plan is difficult to pass up.
-Shared Tomcat may be fine for small-scale projects, but private Tomcat installation is recommended for serious Java hosting.
+Shared Tomcat may be fine for small-scale projects, but private Tomcat installation is recommended for serious customers.

 Private Tomcat hosting isn’t better just because it offers superior customization and control – some of the other advantages of private Tomcat are:

 - Availability: When you have your own instance of Tomcat, you don’t have to worry about other applications hogging the servlet container and slowing it down.
 The only Java application that will be running is your own.